 HUD and other planners and policymakers use aggregate HMIS data to better inform homeless policy and decision making at the federal, state and local government levels.
 HMIS enables HUD to collect aggregate data at the national-level on the extent and nature of homelessness over time.
-Specifically, an HMIS can be used to produce an unduplicated count of homeless persons, understand patterns of service use, and measure the effectiveness of homeless programs.
-Data on homeless persons is collected and maintained at the local level.
+Specifically, an HMIS can be used to produce an unduplicated count of people experiencing homeless persons, understand patterns of service use, and measure the effectiveness of homeless programs.
+Data on homeless-persons-people experiencing homelessness is collected and maintained at the local level.
 HMIS implementations can encompass geographic areas ranging from a single city to an entire state.

-The HEARTH Act also requires that all communities have an HMIS with the capacity to collect unduplicated counts of individuals and families experiencing homelessness.
-Through HMIS, a community should be able to collect information from projects serving homeless families and individuals to use as part of their needs analyses and to establish funding priorities.
+The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act also requires that all communities have an HMIS with the capacity to collect unduplicated counts of individuals and families experiencing homelessness.
+Through HMIS, a community the CoC should be able to collect information from projects serving homeless families and individuals and families experiencing homelessness to use as part of their needs analyses and to establish funding priorities.
 The HEARTH Act also codified into law certain data collection requirements integral to HMIS.
 With enactment of the HEARTH Act, HMIS participation became a statutory requirement for recipients and subrecipients of CoC Program and Emergency Solutions Grants (ESG) funds.

-An HMIS can be used to:
+An-HMIS can be used to: